ibmw/Allocine-project/readme.md

-# Data from Allocine

-We had web scrape (see [the script here](https://github.com/ibmw/Allocine-project/webscraping)) the data from the AlloCiné website.
+# AlloCine Ratings Analysis
+## Description
 AlloCiné is a company which provides information on French cinema and provide ratings from the press and from their users for a large number of movies.
+In this repo we analyse AlloCiné movies ratings and provide the full dataset we use.

+## The Data

+We had web scrape (see [the script here](https://github.com/ibmw/Allocine-project/)) the data from the AlloCiné website.

-## Description of the data
+### Description of the data
 We provide the dataset in two version :
 - A one csv files format (brut and clean version) : [allocine_dataset.zip](http://olivier-maillot.fr/wp-content/uploads/2017/08/allocine_dataset.zip)
 - A multiple csv files format (clean version only): [allocine_rel-dataset.zip](http://olivier-maillot.fr/wp-content/uploads/2017/08/allocine_rel-dataset.zip)